AdRoll/baker/content/en/docs/How To/sharding.md

 ```

 Finally, filling `ShardingFuncs` is a matter of associating a shardable field to
-the sharding function that implement the hashing of that field.
+the sharding function that implements the hashing of that field.

 #### Putting it all together

 The following is an example of an hypothetical record schema with 3 fields
 named `timestamp`, `city` and `country`.
 Let's say that we'd like to use
 `timestamp` and `country` for sharding but not `city`.
+We're going to enable
+sharding on these two fields, but note that only one of them can be chosen
+for a given topology.

-This is how implementing
-sharding for such a schema would look probably like:
+This is how implementing sharding for such a schema would look probably like:

 ```go
 const (